Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-G0mmpee5yxE.md

 ### Transcript

-> uh will plutonium waste be sinkable later no waste will not be thinkable ever for sure
+> will plutonium waste be sinkable later no waste will not be thinkable ever for sure